Components of an Ayurvedic treatment programme

 Inner harmony with Yoga and meditation

 Yoga and Ayurveda go hand in hand – the practice of meditative Yoga is an inherent feature of Ayurvedic medicine as it promotes cleansing, both inside and out.
 Yoga and meditation help us learn to let go and shed emotional baggage.
-At the Mandira we offer intensive Yoga, meditation and mind detox programmes.
+At the Mandira we offer intensive Yoga and meditation programmes.

 Meditation allows us to practise being mindful of ourselves and our environment, which makes it easier for us to calm the mind and focus on the here and now.
 Regular meditation supports health in many ways and is proven to improve chronic pain, psychological illnesses and sleep disorders.